srikanthbeth/Smart-Agriculture-Farm-Management-System/README.md

 Host: localhost
 Port: 5432

-Configure the database connection in your project configuration.
+Configure the database connection using your environment variables.

 Example:

-DATABASE_URL = "postgresql://username:password@localhost:5432/smart_agriculture"
+DATABASE_URL=postgresql://username:password@localhost:5432/smart_agriculture

-Do not commit database passwords or secret keys to GitHub.
+Do not commit .env files or database passwords to GitHub.

 Database Migration